bentonam/build-your-first-couchbase-application/exercises/exercise5/exercise5-instructions.md

 b.
 Choose [Data Buckets](http://127.0.0.1:8091/index.html#sec=buckets)
 c.
 Click the "[Views](http://127.0.0.1:8091/index.html#sec=views&viewsBucket=default)" button next to the **default** bucket
 d.
 Click the "Edit" button next to the view "by_category"
 e.
-Click the down arrow next to "Filter Results", and check *group* from the drop down menu.
+Click the down arrow next to "Filter Results", and check *group* from the drop down menu. (at the bottom)
 f.
 Click the "Show Results" button

 For your reference the data from the `getCategories` method is used in the following view: